Urmi Engineer Willoughby

 BA, Wake Forest University, History and Studio Art

 Professor Willoughby’s research focuses on disease and ecology in North America, with a focus on the Mississippi Valley, Gulf South, and Caribbean region.
 She approaches histories of disease and medicine from a global and ecological perspective, and draws connections between the southern United States, the colonial Atlantic, and South Asia.
 She has held fellowships at Colby College, the University of Pittsburgh’s World History Center, and was the 2019-2020 Molina Fellow in the History of Medicine and Allied Sciences at the Huntington Library.
 Her first book, Yellow Fever, Race, and Ecology in Nineteenth-Century New Orleans, was published in Louisiana University Press’s series on “The Natural World of the Gulf South.”
 It was awarded the 2017 Williams prize for best book in Louisiana history.
-Her current project, titled Cultivating Malaria, is an environmental and cultural history of malaria in the Gulf South.
+Her current project, titled Cultivating Malaria: The Historical Ecology of Fever in Early America, is an environmental and cultural history of malaria in eighteenth and nineteenth centuries.

 Ecological History (HIST158)

-Disease and Disasters in North American History (HIST055)
+Disease and Disasters in North American History (HIST 065)

 Yellow Fever, Race, and Ecology in Nineteenth-Century New Orleans (Louisiana State University Press, 2017).